chksum0/writeups/confidence_2017/encryption_service/writeup.md

 Now, applying our vulnerability to operation 1 and sending zero length enables us to write a zero byte to weherever we want within the _keystore_.
 From here, our algorithm is simple.
 We regenerate the key in index 1 with sizes from 0 to 15 and each time fill the key with zeros.
 Then we load this key to the `current_key` and encrypt a plain text with the current key.
-The result is that with have `AES(known_plain_text, '0' * len + original_key[len:])` for each length between zero and 15.
+The result is that we have `AES(known_plain_text, '0' * len + original_key[len:])` for each length between zero and 15.
 We can now brute force the cipher text in reverse order and deduce the bytes of the original key one at a time.
 Then, we decrypt the original flag with the key we have and we are done.

 ## Original Challenge